-As another feature of AEDL one can use include files with the include command.
+As another feature of AEDL, can use include files with the include command.
 Includes can be nested up to MAX_INCLUSION_DEPTH, which is currently set to 10.
 Error reporting works for nested includes, too.
-The included file is not required to begin with %!GLOBES to facilitate cut and paste:
+The included file is not required to begin with %!GLobes to facilitate cut and paste:

+'''

 include "./file_1"

+'''

-With this include mechanism, one can use constructions such as in order to initialize a combined analysis of the experiments defined in the files NuFact.gls and JHFHK.gls.
+With this include mechanism, one can use constructions such as in order to initialize a combined analysis of the experiments defined in the files Exp1.glb and Exp2.glb.
 Note that one has to use quotation marks for filenames in AEDL.
 Even if one uses the automatic variable #CC in both experiments, but the cross section data are different (for example, because of different target nuclei), the correct cross section data will be applied to each of the experiments.
 Note that, alternatively, one can also load both files successively by two separate calls of glbInitExperiment.

 '''

-include "NuFact.gls"
+include "Exp1.glb"

 #NEXT#

-include "JHFHK.gls"
+include "Exp2.glb"

 '''